-Moonfire Publishing is an independent press located in South Saint Paul, Minnesota.
-We specialize in speculative titles ranging from fantasy and science fiction stories to humorous works that touch upon paranormal themes.
+Moonfire Publishing is an independent press specializing in speculative titles ranging from fantasy and science fiction stories to humorous works that touch upon paranormal themes.
 We seek out the strange, the unusual, the macabre, and the unconventional, and our titles reflect that vision.
 Follow this site today for updates and announcements.

 Ipswich, by Scott Michael Stenwick.
 This long-awaited sequel to Scott Stenwick’s 2009 debut urban fantasy novel Arcana tells the story of Sara Winchester, a young heiress and newly-empowered magician.
 With the help of the magical order known as the Guild, she explores the mystery of her mother’s untimely death.
 On her travels she confronts a killer who can control the spirits of the dead, and a rival order seeking the Guild’s destruction.
 Summer 2017.